The-Microservice-Dungeon/docs/docs/dungeon.md

 The map represents the gameworld and is one of the central services in our microservice dungeon game.

+For a more comprehensive overwiev of the gameworld please refer to the [Map Service](/map.md)

 It consists of several planets, connected with other neighbouring planets.

 ![Dungeon Example](/img/rules/dungeon.png)